10 Must-Know Things About Safe Winter Driving in Norway (2025)

 Driving In Norway In Winter Conditions

-I first want to stress that as Norway is a super long country, driving conditions will vary significantly between the far south and the far north.
-Stunning places like the North Cape or Lofoten in winter are amazing destinations, but challenging for a road trip.
+I first want to stress that, as Norway is a super long country, driving conditions will vary significantly between the far south and the far north.
+Stunning places like the North Cape or Lofoten in winter are amazing destinations, but they can be challenging for a winter road trip.

 That said, you can have fierce storms around the capital, Oslo, as well as days of really calm weather and excellent road trip conditions up north.